❖ Affordable Rural Housing – Why work with us?

 CDA Herts carried out an Affordable Housing Needs Survey in Graveley in September / October 2020 on behalf of a local landowner.
 We received a good response to the survey.
 We hope that the survey will lead to the delivery of affordable housing to meet the housing requirements of local people who came forward to tell us about their need.

 Chipperfield Affordable Housing Needs Survey 2020

-Rural Housing Week which runs from 6th – 10th July 2020
+We supported Rural Housing Week which ran from 6th – 10th July 2020

 Housing associations will:

 - Work with and for rural communities, in accordance with the Rural Alliance pledge